How much does a permit cost, and who has to pay it?

 English is not my first language; will I be refused a work permit?

 No. Your ability to speak English is something that the Department may take into account when considering your application.
-However, not speaking English as your first language is not as a sufficient reason for refusing to grant a permit.
+However, not speaking English as your first language is not a sufficient reason for refusing to grant a permit.